Intro screen from Arc Browser during installation with the text “Meet the internet, again” on a blue and purple background.

 • It’s easier to keep track of many open projects

-• Temporary tabs automatically cleared themselves
+• Temporary tabs automatically disappear again

 • The browser feels more like a work tool than a “consumption window”